gnujedi/comm-setup/README.md

 You should be using the Tor browser as your main browser when you aren't logging into services that know you.
 For instance if you are reading the news, window shopping, youtube watching, or looking things up, you should fire up your Tor browser.
 [Download the Tor Browser for your platform](https://www.torproject.org/download/download.html.en).

-## Useful Browser Exentions for Firefox
+## Useful Browser Extensions for Firefox

 You should be using Firefox as your main browser for sites where you log in (school, work, bank, etc.).
 You should install the following extensions in order to make your browsing safer: